Corporate Social Responsibility

 Our Colleagues: We are proud to be a people business and employ over 2,000 colleagues across the business in the UK and the US.
 In our stores, in our warehouses and in our offices, we strive to provide a dynamic and open workplace where the rights, needs and unique contributions of every member of our diverse teams are respected and valued.
-In return, we expect our colleagues to contribute to our company culture by embodying our common values and provide our customers with a best in class experience.
+In return, we expect our colleagues to contribute to our company culture by embodying our common values and provide our clients with a best in class experience.

 Our Supply chain: We are committed to work to consistently improve the sustainability of our supply chain.
 As an important component of our supply chain, we inspect the third-party factories where our products are manufactured to ensure that working conditions meet our standards and comply with all industry-wide requirements.
-In addition, we are proud to be an active UK member of the Responsible Jewellery Council since 2011.

 Our Environment: We strive to conduct our business in a responsible, sustainable manner in order to protect the environment.
 Our environmental statement and policy highlight our commitments and improvement measures and continue to evolve in line with our growing business.

 Our Communities: We are committed to making a positive contribution to the communities in which we live and serve in the UK and USA.
 In the UK, through our strategic partnership with The Prince's Trust, we are committed to help improve the lives of disadvantaged young people through a broad range of educational programmes and fundraising activities.
 In the USA, our approach is to support local community projects and charities in the communities in which we operate stores, namely in Florida, New York and Las Vegas.